electric-sql/electric/website/docs/guides/deployment.md

 ### Proxying requests to Electric

 You also often want to proxy requests to Electric through your API, or other proxy.
-For example to implement [auth](./auth) and/or [caching](/docs/api/http#caching).
+For example, to implement [auth](./auth) and/or [caching](/docs/api/http#caching).
 In these cases, you'll also need to deploy your API and/or proxy layer in front of Electric.

 Note also that, when running Electric behind a CDN, you may want your proxy in front of the CDN.
-This is where primitives like [edge functions](/docs/integrations/supabase#sync-into-edge-function) and [edge workers](/docs/integrations/cloudflare#workers) can very useful.
+This is where primitives like [edge functions](/docs/integrations/supabase#sync-into-edge-function) and [edge workers](/docs/integrations/cloudflare#workers) can be very useful.

 ## 1. Running Postgres